Dog stretching

 Rear leg stretch

 Older dogs can suffer from reduced movement in their hips or hip flexors, resulting in reduced flexibility of the hind legs.
-This will affect their ability to get around, walk up/downstairs, etc. It’s a quality of life issue for your pooch that you can help with a bit.
+This will affect their ability to get around, walk up/downstairs, etc. It’s a quality-of-life issue for your pooch that you can help with.

-With your dog laying on its side, grab the upper rear leg near the knee joint, and with gentle and consistent motion, pull it back, so the hind leg is fully stretched out.
-Hold it there a few seconds, then slowly guide the leg back to its resting position.
+With your dog lying on its side, grab the upper rear leg near the knee joint, and with gentle and consistent motion, pull it back so the hind leg is fully stretched out.
+Hold it there for a few seconds, then slowly guide the leg back to its resting position.
 Do this a few times, and then ask Fido to roll over so you can do the other leg.

 As with humans, these kinds of stretches should not be a “one and done” thing – your dog will benefit (as will you!) from repeated stretching sessions, so keep ’em coming!